 “When I let go of what I am, I become what I might be.” ~ Lao Tzu

-My daughter left for college and my husband and I realized, or rather finally admitted to each other, that our marriage, which had been hanging by a thread for several years, was over.
+My daughter left for college, and my husband and I realized, or rather finally admitted to each other, that our marriage, which had been hanging by a thread for several years, was over.
 It was a devasting experience.
-Having been high-school sweethearts we had spent more of life together than not.
-In spite of this “bump in the road” I put a smile on my face for the outside world and soldiered on.
+Having been high-school sweethearts, we had spent more of our life together than not.
+In spite of this “bump in the road”, I put a smile on my face for the outside world and soldiered on.
 I had sh*t to do.
-Shortly after that I was diagnosed with a stress related illness that caused insomnia, hormonal problems, weight gain and host of other issues that left me bed-ridden on most days.
+Shortly after that, I was diagnosed with a stress-related illness that caused insomnia, hormonal problems, weight gain and a host of other issues that left me bedridden on most days.
 I struggled to carry out even the most basic functions of life.
 Even though small tasks like grocery shopping had become a challenge, I still fought to keep up with my disciplined, though slightly modified, fitness regimen.
 In my mind giving up was not an option.
 Then my trainer fired me!
 Yep, fired me as a client.
 She could see what I was not yet ready or willing to admit to myself.
-I finally decided that I needed to take a short leave of absence from work to focus on my health and then through an unexpected series of events I ended up having to leave the career that I had invested so much of my life in.
+I finally decided that I needed to take a short leave of absence from work to focus on my health, and then through an unexpected series of events, I ended up having to leave the career that I had invested so much of my life in.

 “Everything I have ever needed has always been inside of me" ~ Elizabeth Dialto